Porges/ways-to-play/src/games/my-ladys-hole/index.md

 > For I seem to be playing at the noble amusement of my Lady’s hole, where I always have the good luck to get a king for an ace.[@YaleWalpole37 p.
 86]

+This proves one of few clues to how the game was played; evidently cards might be exchanged.

 also in [@FannyBurney]

-It is denounced as seeming “compos’d on Purpoſe to ſhock the Modeſty” in 1755.[@SeriousReflections p.
+It is denounced (alongside {%gameref laugh-and-lie-down %}) as seeming “compos’d on Purpoſe to ſhock the Modeſty” in 1754.[@SeriousReflections p.
 13]

-In 1784, it was already being referred to as “old-fashioned”.[@ObservationsOnSomeOldFashionedGames]{%fn%}This is a later adaptation of the piece in @ALetterFromALady/@ALetterFromMrsMidnight.{%endfn%}
+In 1784, it was already being referred to as “old-fashioned”,[@ObservationsOnSomeOldFashionedGames]{%fn%}This is a later adaptation of the piece in @ALetterFromALady/@ALetterFromMrsMidnight.{%endfn%} but also appears that year in a humorous tract.[@APublicansReason]

 <!--